Recycling Performance Grants Questions and Answers Act 101 Section 904 Recycling Program Performance Grant

 No. DEP will require a third party verification that is independent from the municipal applicant, such as a report, letter or receipt from the market receiving the materials processed by the facility.

 What is residue?

 Materials that are collected as recyclable but for whatever reason cannot be recycled and are subsequently disposed are considered to be residue.
-DEP will automatically deduct fifteen percent of the total of the residential and commercial recyclables claimed in a performance grant application unless the applicant provides documentation that the amount of residue is less than fifteen percent.
+DEP will automatically deduct twenty percent of the total of the residential and commercial recyclables claimed in a performance grant application unless the applicant provides documentation that the amount of residue is less than twenty percent.

 A truck collects materials from commercial and residential sources, or from more than one municipality in a single trip.
 How can I break out the individual sources of recyclables?

 This is one of several cases where it is permissible to estimate recycling quantities.
 Use the known total weight of the truckload, and make a reasonable estimate of the quantities attributable to each source of the recyclable materials.
 The sum of the totals estimated cannot exceed the total known weight of the truckload.

 Can the amount of materials received from commercial and residential sources at a recycling drop-off facility be estimated?

 Yes, as long as a total combined weight of the materials is reported.
 You can estimate the split between the sources of the materials based on any reasonable means.

 Must shipments of shredded newspaper marketed to farmers as animal bedding be weighed?

 Yes, but rather than weigh all bales, a representative sample can be weighed.
 The average weight of the sampled bales can be multiplied by the total number of bales that are shipped.